How to organize a supportive screening campaign in the workplace?

 Initial context

-A small business in the logistics sector was facing issues with decreased productivity and minor accidents.
-An internal survey revealed that some risky behaviors related to the consumption of psychoactive substances outside of work were affecting performance.
+A SME in the logistics sector was facing issues with decreased productivity and minor accidents.
+An internal survey revealed that some risky behaviors related to psychoactive substance use outside work were affecting performance.

 AMA Prévention intervention

-1. Awareness phase: Training employees on the impacts of substances and workshops on collective safety.
+- Awareness phase: Training employees on substance impacts and workshops on collective safety.

-3. Transparent communication and support: The company provided free access to support services for affected employees.
+- Transparent communication and support: The company provided free access to support services for concerned employees.

 Results achieved